 LVT 2014 r Robust, sturdy goods.
 These are genuine wines with local stamp.
 There are 17 hectares at Cairanne, and another 17 hectares at Visan, from where the Côtes du Rhône comes.

 LVT 2015 r 2014 wh 2015 rosé The first vintage was 2014.
 Loïc had a change of career, having been an industrial engineer until 2011.
 In 2012 he did studies at Tain l’Hermitage, and also worked in the Ardèche.
 He sought land in 2013, the first target Ventoux, then settled on Cairanne where he bought 8 hectares planted and 1 hectare to be planted in 2016 from two Co-operateurs at the Cave de Cairanne.
 He works organically.
 His cellar was built in 2014.
-Early promise on the white and the rosé.
+Early promise on the white and the rosé, while the Apanage Cairanne 2014, a ***(*), had a genuine hand made feel to it, good density for the vintage.

 LVT 2015 r Traditional style wines